gamecreature/sticky_params/README.md

 This enable the usage of the strong parameter permit construct.
 (In other words, sticky_params will work just like normal params)

-To get the 1.0 behaviour, you can add the following to your ApplicationController.
+To get the 1.0 behavior, you can add the following to your ApplicationController.

 ```ruby
   def sticky_params